Former British Agent Admits Irish Citizens Were Waterboarded

-Incredibly, just as with the use of torture by the United States in its so-called War on Terror, all these actions were given official, legal sanction by both the British government and the British judiciary.
+Incredibly, just as with the use of torture by the United States in its so-called War on Terror, all these actions were given official legal sanction by both the British government and judiciary.
 What other nation in the western democratic world would permit the legalised torture of people it claimed were its citizens?
 What other nation would permit the creation of torture centres for the incarceration and “processing” of people it claimed were its citizens?
-Well, up to the 2000s that is.
+Well, up to the 2000s and the aftermath of 9-11.

-Interestingly, despite numerous specific cases being catalogued and reported on by several international investigations (including by the United Nations Committee Against Torture, Amnesty International and the US Congress), the British state continues to deny that any campaign of systematic abuse occurred in the first two decades of Britain’s Dirty War in Ireland.
-Even a condemnatory ruling by the International Court of Human Rights at Strasbourg brought little recognition from British authorities.
+Interestingly, despite numerous specific cases being catalogued and reported by several international investigations (including the United Nations’ Committee Against Torture, Amnesty International and the US Congress), the UK state continues to deny that any campaign of systematic abuse occurred in the first two decades of Britain’s Dirty War in Ireland.
+Even a condemnatory ruling by the International Court of Human Rights at Strasbourg brought little apology from the British authorities.
 Yet, every now and again, things slip out that reveal just how widespread and matter-of-fact the practices of torture were.

-The latest is a tiny, if informative, admission by Harry Ferguson, a former agent with the British Intelligence Service or SIS (colloquially MI6), now turned writer and historian.
-Here he is in the Huffington Post UK discussing the use of torture by the United States and its proxies, when out trips this admission:
+The latest titbit is a tiny, if informative, admission from Harry Ferguson, a former agent with the British Intelligence Service or SIS (colloquially known as MI6) now turned writer and historian.
+Here he is in the Huffington Post UK discussing the use of torture by the United States and its proxies, when out slips this admission:

 “As to the morality, British reasoning is simple: we don’t use torture because it doesn’t work.
 Like the CIA we had to learn the hard way.
 In Northern Ireland, IRA terrorist suspects were waterboarded in the 1970s.
 Even using such techniques, it took time to overcome the subject’s resistance and by then the intelligence gained was virtually worthless.
 Intelligence is nothing if it is not timely.